TalhaArjumand/Aidchain_Blockchain/README.md

 Check if nodes are producing blocks:

 # Tail logs for Node-1
-$ docker logs -f besu-node1
+docker logs -f besu-node1

-You should see entries like:
+You should see something like:

 Imported #102321 / 0 tx / 0 pending